-On August 20, 2019, our Compensation Committee also made specified grants of shares of restricted stock based upon fiscal 2019 performance of [ ] shares to each of Mr. Stratton, Mr. Koss, Mr. Zimmer and Mr. Florsheim.
-These shares of restricted stock will vest one-third each year over a three year period on the anniversary of the grant date and have all the rights of our shares of common stock (including voting rights), other than the right to receive cash dividends while such shares are not vested.
-These shares of restricted stock had a grant date fair value per share of [\$ ] as determined pursuant to FASB Accounting Standards Codification Topic 718.
+On August 17, 2021, our Compensation Committee also made specified grants of shares of restricted stock based upon fiscal 2021 performance of [] to each of Mr. Stratton, Mr. Koss, Mr. Zimmer and Mr. Florsheim.
+These shares of restricted stock vest one-third each year over a three year period on the anniversary of the grant date and have all the rights of our shares of Common Stock (including voting rights), other than the right to receive cash dividends while such shares are not vested.
+These shares of restricted stock had a grant date fair value per share of [\$] as determined pursuant to FASB Accounting Standards Codification Topic 718.

-Similar to the report obtained by our Board of Directors from Newport Group regarding executive officer compensation, our Board of Directors retained Newport Group in April 2019 to compile a survey of board of director compensation data from a peer group of companies.
-Newport Group compiled board of director pay practice data from the same industry peer group companies as were included in the Newport Group report prepared in April 2019 on executive officer compensation.
+Similar to the report traditionally obtained by our Board of Directors from Newport Group regarding executive officer compensation described above, our Board of Directors retained Newport Group in April 2019 to compile a survey of board of director compensation data from a peer group of companies.
+Newport Group compiled board of director pay practice data from the same industry peer group companies as were included in the Newport Group report prepared in April 2019 on executive officer compensation described above.
 The data compiled by the survey included an analysis of retainer fees for board and committee service, meeting fees, chairperson fees and incentive compensation.
 Based upon the survey results, the overall compensation level of our directors was below the median compensation of the directors of the companies included in the survey, with incentive compensation under our TIPS Bonus Plan for Non-Employee Members of the Board of Directors significantly impacting our Board total compensation.
-Our Board of Directors and our Compensation Committee discussed the results of this survey at meetings held at the end of fiscal 2019 and the beginning of fiscal 2020 and subsequently formally approved a change relating to the compensation of our directors for fiscal 2020 to increase the value of the restricted stock granted annually to our non-employee directors to equal approximately \$45,000 based on the market value of our Common Stock on the date of the grant of the award.
+Our Board of Directors and our Compensation Committee discussed the results of this survey at meetings held at the end of fiscal 2019 and the beginning of fiscal 2020 and approved changes relating to the compensation of our directors for fiscal 2020 consistent with the amounts and in the categories described above.
+We have in recent years historically engaged Newport Group (or a similar compensation consultant) every other fiscal year for the purpose of assisting our Compensation Committee in reviewing our compensation practices and levels for our executive officers and directors.
+Our Compensation Committee determined during the fourth quarter of our fiscal 2021 to not retain an outside compensation consultant this year to assist the Committee in setting director compensation levels for fiscal 2022 as a result of the impact of COVID-19 on generating reliable comparative director compensation data.
+Instead, after review and discussion, the Compensation Committee unanimously approved increasing the annual cash retainer payable to the outside directors by \$5,000 for fiscal 2022.
+It is expected that the consultant will again be retained to conduct a director compensation study during the spring of 2022 for purposes of setting director compensation for fiscal 2023.

 Commencing on September 1, 2012, Mr. Stratton became a non-employee member of our Board of Directors.
 As a non-employee director and Chairman of our Board, effective September 1, 2012 and thereafter unless changed or modified by approval of our Compensation Committee, Mr. Stratton is entitled to (1) an annual retainer fee currently of \$90,000 and (2) board meeting fees and participation in the Amended and Restated Stock Incentive Plan and the TIPS Bonus Plan for Non-Employee Members of the Board of Directors on a basis consistent with our other non-employee directors, as described above.
+As noted previously, with respect to fiscal 2020 and fiscal 2021, Mr. Stratton agreed to a reduction in his annual chairman retainer fee as a result of the impact of the COVID-19 virus on our financial results.